jdlyga/LaMulana2Capturer/README.md

 Windows 10 with Python 3.8 installed

-Python dependencies installed (pywin32, pyautogui, google-cloud-vision)
+Python dependencies installed (pywin32, pyautogui, google-cloud-vision, playsound)

 La Mulana 2 needs to be running in a 1920x1080 window